Outkast discography

 Outkast's fourth studio album Stankonia was their first to achieve success outside the United States; as well as peaking at number two on the Billboard 200, it appeared on the Australian, German and United Kingdom albums charts, along with several others in Europe.
 Although the lead single "B.O.B" only peaked at number 69 on the US Hot R&B/Hip-Hop Songs chart, the following single "Ms. Jackson" became their first to top the Billboard Hot 100, and peaked in the top ten of many other singles charts.
 The album's third single "So Fresh, So Clean" peaked at number 30 on the Billboard Hot 100.
 A compilation album, Big Boi and Dre Present...
 Outkast, was released in 2001, with "The Whole World" as the album's only single.

 In 2003, Outkast released a double album, Speakerboxxx/The Love Below, that became their first album to reach number one on the Billboard 200.
 It was later certified 11-times-platinum by the RIAA, and was certified double-platinum in the United Kingdom by the British Phonographic Industry (BPI) and in New Zealand by Recorded Music NZ (RMNZ).
 The lead single, "Hey Ya!", peaked at number one on the Billboard Hot 100 and also topped the Australian and Swedish singles charts.
 "The Way You Move", a collaboration with singer Sleepy Brown, also topped the Hot 100, and the third single, "Roses", reached the top ten in many territories.
-"Ghetto Musick" and "Prototype" were released as the final two singles from the album.
+"GhettoMusick" and "Prototype" were released as the final two singles from the album.
 In 2006 Outkast released their sixth studio album, Idlewild, which also served as the soundtrack to the film of the same name.
 The first single from the album, "Mighty O", peaked at number 77 on the Billboard Hot 100.
 The second "Morris Brown" was a moderate hit on the charts, the third single only peaked at number 100 and the following two singles "Hollywood Divorce" and "The Train" did not chart.
 Idlewild was met with lukewarm reviews from music critics and from fans.
 The album was certified platinum by the RIAA.